Interactive Real Analysis - part of MathCS.org

 m*(A (E F)) + m*(A comp(E F))

-which is exactly what we had to show - proof finished (not very enlightning, but done).
+Of course we used (3) to obtain the inequality.
+But that's what we wanted to show: proof finished (not very enlightning, but done).